Hills vs. stairs

 stair run at cemetery

-If you’re on a long, tiring run and incorporate a stairway with lots of stairs, I won’t yell at you if you do one at a time.
-But if I find out you walked them, I’ll require you to attend my two-hour seminar on running stairs.
+If you’re on a long, tiring run and incorporate a stairway with lots of stairs, I won’t yell at you if I see you doing one at a time.
+But if I catch you walking, I’ll require you to attend my two-hour seminar on stair running.

 Leave a comment - get a personal reply and a home visit.